StanHatko/benchmark_llm_overlap_queries/README.md

 ## Test on Lambda Labs GPU Instance with 4-Bit Llama 3.1 8B

-This test was done on a Lambda Labs gpu_1x_a100_sxm4 server in the Arizona, USA region.
+This test was done on a Lambda Labs gpu_1x_a100_sxm4 server in the Virginia, USA region.

 The 4-bit GPTQ quantized Llama 3.1 8B LLM was used for this test.